Syntax Guide

 docker build -t ${CNB_DOCKER_REGISTRY}/${CNB_REPO_SLUG_LOWERCASE}:latest .

-docker push ${CNB_DOCKER_REGISTRY}/${CNB_REPO_SLUG_LOWERCASE}:latestTo use buildx for building multi-architecture/multi-platform images, you can enable the rootlessBuildkitd feature.
-This needs to be declared in the services:
+docker push ${CNB_DOCKER_REGISTRY}/${CNB_REPO_SLUG_LOWERCASE}:latestIf you need to use buildx to build images for multiple architectures/platforms, you can enable the rootlessBuildkitd feature.
+Declare in services:

 main: